Danibara/AI-Repository-Summarizer/README.md

 Robust Tree Resolution: Instead of assuming a main branch, the system resolves the specific Commit SHA and Tree SHA.
 This ensures the API works on any repository state, regardless of branch naming conventions.

-Smart Filtering (Scoring System): Files are assigned a priority score.
+Smart Filtering (Scoring System): Files are assigned a priority score:

 High Priority: README.md, pyproject.toml, package.json (Context heavy).